 NOTE – Where the vehicle has a manufactured seating capacity of 11 or more (including the driver) you are required to hold a Safety Fitness Certificate.

 Operating authority exemption

-As of January 02, 2020 commercial vehicles are exempted from the requirement to hold an operating authority certificate and will no longer be required to produce it during a roadside inspection.
+Commercial vehicles are exempted from holding an Operating Authority Certificate and will no longer be required to produce it during a roadside inspection.

-- Hold a valid operator’s license of the class required to operate the particular passenger vehicle being driven;
+- have a valid operator’s license required to operate the passenger vehicle being driven

-- Pass a semi-annual Commercial Vehicle Inspection Program (CVIP) inspection and display the appropriate decal;
+- pass a semi-annual Commercial Vehicle Inspection Program (CVIP) inspection and display the decal

-- Meet any other regulatory requirements regarding the operation of a commercial vehicle.
+- meet any other regulatory requirements for operating of a commercial vehicle

 Connect with Alberta’s National Safety Code team and sign up for updates.